 SAVVY TIP: All these accounts have conditions you must meet.
 Generally, it means you have to pay in a minimum amount and set up one or two direct debits.

 Regular saver accounts

 To get the best rate on regular saver accounts, you need to have a current account with the same bank or building society (M&S Bank, First Direct, HSBC or Nationwide).
 As I write this, all pay 5% interest on their regular saver accounts.
 You can generally save between £25 and up to £250 – £500 a month.
 The upper limit depends on the provider you’re with.

-You have to be under 40 to take out a lifetime ISA (LISA) and you can only open one from April 6th.
+You have to be under 40 to take out a lifetime ISA (LISA) and you’ve been able to open one from April 6th.
 As with ordinary ISAs, there will be cash and stocks and shares options, but at the moment only one building society – Skipton – is offering a cash lifetime ISA but it’s paying a fairly measly 0.5% interest.

 SAVVY TIP: You can only use a lifetime ISA to buy your first home or you can cash it in after you’re 60.
 You get a government bonus of 25% and you can save up to £4,000 a year.
 There’s more in my article called Lifetime ISA – how will it work and should you have one?